Four-Turn Puff Pastry

 After fifteen minutes, remove the dough from the refrigerator and place it on the lightly floured work surface with the fold to your left and the long sealed side to the right

-Roll it out again until you have a rectangle of 40 x 20 cm with firm and even movements starting from the center and moving towards you and then towards the opposite end
+Roll it out again to a rectangle of 40 x 20 cm with firm and even movements starting from the center and moving towards you and then towards the opposite end

 Never on the sides and never diagonally